-I keep thinking about this matter and recall real stories when parents had a dilemma whether to seek and advice or not.
+I keep thinking about this matter and recall real stories when parents had a dilemma whether to seek an advice or not.
 They were realising that their child develops a bit slower then other children in certain area and each family was taking different position on this fact.

-It is very complex and delicate matter and it surely engages a lot of emotions, some of them might be not that visible at first.
+It is a very complex and delicate matter and it surely engages a lot of emotions, some of them might be not that visible at first.

 There is no advice which would apply to all of these families.
-Each parent and each family needs to do their homework and try to understand their particular case, then act to their children’s best interest.
+Each parent and each family need to do their homework and try to understand their particular case, then act to their children’s best interest.
 Sometimes parents don’t realise how anxious they are and this anxiety determines their action.
 And it can go both ways: they might become overwhelmed by it and won’t seek any advice or further diagnosis – being too afraid that something wrong is going on.
 Or just opposite – they might be running from specialist to specialist, searching for an answer which in fact lays just in front of their eyes.
 I witnessed the situation in which parents were preoccupied with their daughter being much smaller than other children.
-They were performing complicated tests looking for some hidden abnormalities (including very expensive genetic analysis).
+They were performing complicated tests looking for hidden abnormalities (including very expensive genetic analysis).
 All turned out to be fine and the daughter lives a happy life, despite being very petite (exactly like her grandmother used to be).

 Let’s imagine we have a dilemma whether to seek advice or not.
 We have the knowledge available to us – from books, magazines and online publications.
 We observe our children with our caring and loving eyes.
 We do seek evidences that all is going well.
 Then we spot some signal that might worry us – child’s motor or sensory development doesn’t seem to be as fast as other children.
 How can we know whether it is just the child’s nature and her own path of development or there is something we should have a closer look at?